Chase Monthly Service Fee Guide

 • Balance at the end of each day of at least $300 in your savings account

-• At least $25 in autosave or other repeating automatic transfers from personal Chase checking account
+• At least $25 in autosave or other repeating automatic transfers from a personal Chase checking account

 • Linked Chase College Checking for overdraft protection